jsdom/webidl2js/README.md

 When the `[WebIDL2JSCallWithGlobal]` extended attribute is specified on static IDL operations, the generated interface code passes the [current global object](https://html.spec.whatwg.org/multipage/webappapis.html#current-global-object) as the first parameter to the implementation code.
 All other parameters follow `globalObject` and are unchanged.
 This could be used to implement factory functions that create objects in the current realm.

+### `[WebIDL2JSHasReturnSteps]`

+This extended attribute can be applied to async iterable declarations.
+It declares that the implementation class will implement the `[idlUtils.asyncIteratorReturn]()` method.

+This is necessary because we need to figure out at code-generation time whether to generate a `return()` method on the async iterator prototype.
+At that point, only the Web IDL is available, not the implementation class properties.
+So, we need a signal in the Web IDL itself.

 ### `[WebIDL2JSValueAsUnsupported=value]`

 This extended attribute can be applied to named or indexed getters or setters.
 It says that whether the interface supports a given property name/index can be automatically derived by looking at the return value of its indexed getter/setter: whenever `value` is returned, the name/index is unsupported.
 Typically, `value` is either `undefined` or `_null`.